 Q: But doesn’t physics show us that what you call “sheer being” is just a collection of fundamental particles (or strings or branes) following fixed patterns?

 A: We’re okay, even deeply awed, with whatever physics currently shows us, no matter how often its fundamental concepts get drastically revised.
 But physics confines itself to abstract generalizations about nameless bits of reality.
 We do not believe that it exhaustively describes reality in all its concrete richness.
 (I’m more or less siding with the “Stanford School” interpretation of physics and other sciences—more here and here.)
 Some “bits” of reality, like Einstein, Heisenberg and Hawking, are not nameless, and we hold that they are just as real as the nameless bits they describe.
-Reality as such, “sheer being,” is immeasurably more than any system of generalizations (immeasurably more than theological generalizations too!).
+Like you and me, reality as such, “sheer being,” is immeasurably more than any system of generalizations.
 Physics, chemistry, biology, etc., can actually deepen our realization of how inexhaustible reality is in all its concrete richness.
 What’s our evidence for this?
 You, me, and every overflowing moment of experience.

 Q: Since you admit that the Bible is written by fallible people with conflicting agendas, why do you still quote it?
 Isn’t that pointless?